Table of Contents:

 The internet and ecommerce have made it incredibly easy to infringe IP rights on an enormous scale, so it’s important to keep your rights protected everywhere.
-Identifying relevant platforms’ requirements and processes for takedown requests is key to ensure your IP rights are being enforced on marketplaces and social media sites.
+Identifying relevant platforms’ requirements and processes for takedown requests is key to ensuring your IP rights are being enforced on marketplaces and social media sites.

 Then one of the most accessible methods is to begin manually enforcing your IP rights.
 At low counterfeit volumes, this process can be completed in a few hours per week and blocks the connection between counterfeiters and potential customers.

 After sending a takedown request, make sure to check up on the status on a daily basis, and respond to potential counter-notices.

 As your brand grows, you may find that many counterfeiters want to siphon off some of your success for themselves.
 At this level, you’re frequently seeing counterfeits on several different platforms.
 After taking care of the steps outlined in the starter strategy, you can take more control over the situation.
 The intermediate strategy involves the following:

 It’s important to consider that brand abuse takes place on many different channels.
 An increasingly higher percentage of fake items are sold via social media and marketplaces, away from the more traditional ecommerce sites.

 One way to find this out is to audit your brand IP infringements: where do they take place and how frequent are they?
 There are a number of brand abuse monitoring services that offer a wide range of protection, from multinational protection services to traditional legal firms or smaller tech-based solutions.
 This will allow you to prioritize where the threat is biggest and thus where you would like to focus your resources.

 As a first step, you can also take advantage of our free Brand scan to analyze your level of counterfeits online.